OWASP/Go-SCP/src/database-security/connections.md

 From the official Go documentation "_Package context defines the Context type, which carries deadlines, cancelation signals, and other request-scoped values across API boundaries and between processes._".
-At a database level when the context is canceled, a transaction will be rolled back if not committed, a Rows (from QueryContext) will be closed and any resources will be returned.
+At a database level, when the context is canceled, a transaction will be rolled back if not committed, a Rows (from QueryContext) will be closed and any resources will be returned.